-For US SEC issuer audit clients, including Foreign Private Issuers, the EY Global Independence Policy requires the lead audit engagement partner and the engagement quality reviewer to rotate after five years with a cooling-off period of five years.
-Other audit engagement team partners for a US SEC issuer audit client are required to rotate off after seven years with a cooling off period of two years.
+For US SEC issuer audit clients, including foreign private issuers, the EY Global Independence Policy requires the lead audit engagement partner and the engagement quality reviewer to rotate after five years with a cooling-off period of five years.
+Other audit engagement team partners subject to SEC rotation are required to rotate off after seven years, with a cooling-off period of two years.

-EY also has established a long association safeguards framework.
+EY has also established a long association safeguards framework.
 It is consistent with the requirements of the IESBA Code and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client.
+We employ tools to effectively monitor compliance with internal rotation and requirements for audit partners and other professionals who have had a long association with the audit client.
 There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.